MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |---|---|
 |0m|"A"|

+The first row
-The first row of the `Events` table can't match `s3` because it doesn't have an active sequence, and the state of `s2` is empty.
+The first row of the `Events` table doesn't pass **Check 1** because the state of the previous row (`s2`) is empty, and it doesn't pass **Check 2** because the current row, `s3`, doesn't have an active sequence.
 This row also can't match `s2` because it doesn't have an active sequence, and the state of `s1` is empty.
 This row doesn't meet the `s1` condition of `Event == "Start"`, so it's discarded without impacting the state or output.

 #### Row 2